Sirenia

 Sirenians grow to between 2.5 and 4 m in length and 1500 kg in weight.
 The recently extinct Steller's sea cow was the largest known sirenian to have lived, reaching lengths of 10 m and weights of 5 to 10 t.

-Sirenians have a large, fusiform body to reduce drag through the water and heavy bones that act as ballast to counteract the buoyancy of their blubber.
-They have a thin layer of blubber and consequently are sensitive to temperature fluctuations, which cause migrations when water temperatures dip too low.
+Sirenians have a large, fusiform body which reduces drag through the water and heavy bones that act as ballast to counteract the buoyancy of their blubber.
+They have a thin layer of blubber and consequently are sensitive to temperature fluctuations, which cause large-scale migrations when water temperatures dip too low.
 Sirenians are slow-moving, typically coasting at 8 kph, but they can reach 24 kph in short bursts.
 They use their strong lips to pull out seagrasses, consuming 10–15% of their body weight per day.

 While breathing, sirenians hold just their nostrils above the surface, sometimes standing on their tails to do so.
 They typically inhabit warm, shallow, coastal waters, or rivers.
 They are mainly herbivorous, but have been known to consume animals such as birds and jellyfish.
 Males typically mate with more than one female and may gather in leks to mate.
 Sirenians are K-selected, displaying parental care.

-The meat, oil, bones, and skins are commercially valuable.
-Mortality is often caused by direct hunting by humans or other human-induced causes, such as habitat destruction, entanglement in fishing gear, and watercraft collisions.
-Steller's sea cow was driven to extinction due to overhunting in 1768.
+The meat, oil, bones, and skins of sirenians are commercially valuable.
+Mortality is often caused by direct hunting from humans or by other human-induced causes, such as habitat destruction, entanglement in fishing gear, and watercraft collisions.
+Steller's sea cow was finally driven to extinction due to overhunting in 1768.

 Taxonomy

 Etymology

 Sirenia, commonly sirenians, are also referred to by the common name sirens, deriving from the sirens of Greek mythology.
-This name derives from a legend about their discovery involving lonely sailors mistaking them for mermaids.